Mathieu subspaces of codimension less than n of Mat_n(K): Introduction

-Example 3.11 in \cite{konijnenbergmt} shows that codimension $n$ seems quite difficult.
+Example 3.11 in \cite{konijnenbergmt} shows that the codimension $n$ case seems quite difficult.
 Hence we shift our focus to subspaces of $\Mat_n(K)$ of codimension less than $n$ from now on.
 But let us first say something about subspaces of $H$.

 \begin{lemma} Assume $\Ma$ is a subspace of $\Mat_n(K)$ such that $\tr M = 0$ for all $M \in \Ma$.
-Then for \begin{enumerate}
+Then for \begin{enumerate}[{\upshape (1)}]